 Side effects of cat vaccination

-Serious reactions are rare and may appear in the form of breathing problems, vomiting and diarrhea or collapse.
-These symptoms then typically appear within a short time after vaccination and therefore it may be wise to keep an extra close eye on the cat for half an hour after vaccination.
-Contact the veterinary clinic immediately if it shows signs of becoming unwell.
+Serious reactions are rare and may include breathing problems, vomiting and diarrhoea or collapse.
+These symptoms typically occur shortly after vaccination, so it may be a good idea to keep an extra close eye on your cat for half an hour after vaccination.
+Contact your veterinary clinic immediately if your cat shows any signs of becoming unwell.

 Price vaccination cat

 Contact us if you have any questions in connection with the vaccination of your dog or cat.
-You will find an overview of our vaccine prices here.
+You can find an overview of our vaccine prices here.
 At A-Vet, every 4th vaccination for dogs and cats is free provided that our vaccination program is followed annually.